grafana/agent/docs/sources/flow/reference/components/loki.write.md

 in succession.
 That means that if one client is bottlenecked, it may impact the rest.

-Endpoints can be named for easier identification in debug metrics using the `name` argument.
+Endpoints can be named for easier identification in debug metrics by using the `name` argument.
 If the `name` argument isn't provided, a name is generated based on a hash of the endpoint settings.